coashby-lw/lacework-terraform-automation-demos/README.md

 1. Generate the required API secret and API key to enable use of the Lacework CLI.

 ### Step 2: Install the Lacework Provider
-To begin with the Lacework Terraform provider you must first make sure the provider gets installed on your host machine.
-This can be achieved by using this block of code:
+To begin with the Lacework Terraform provider you must first make sure both the Terraform binary and provider are installed on your host machine.
+Installing the Terraform binary is simple and instructions specific to your host OS can be found on the [Terraform Downloads](https://www.terraform.io/downloads) page.

+As for installing the provider, once the Terraform binary is able to be run on your host, the block of code below can be used to achieve that task.
+However, always check in with the [Lacework Terraform Registry](https://registry.terraform.io/providers/lacework/lacework/latest) page for the latest version.
 ```hcl
 terraform {
   required_providers {